Understanding Skin Thickness and How it Affects Your Rhinoplasty

 In thicker-skinned patients, the challenge lies in refining and narrowing the nose while maintaining a natural appearance.
 Most commonly, the thicker-skinned patient needs projection to create refinements in three dimensions.

-Thicker skin patients need to have the illusion of having thinner skin.
-Having proper support of the underlying framework of the nose can accomplish this.
+Patients with thicker skin need to have the illusion of having thinner skin.
+Ensuring proper support of the underlying framework of the nose can accomplish this.

 An analogy would be covering a structure with a thick sheet.
 To be able to see the shape of the covered structure, it would need to elevate.
 On the other hand, if that structure weren’t elevated, the thickness of the sheet would easily cover the shape.
 Regarding the nose, if the underlying cartilage were soft and not projecting into the overlying thick skin, the definition of the cartilage would be hard to make out.